xubingyue/avocadodb/Documentation/Books/HTTP/AsyncResultsManagement/README.md

 #### Async Execution and later Result Retrieval

-By adding the HTTP header *x-arango-async: store* to a request, clients can instruct the ArangoDB server to execute the operation asynchronously as [above](#fire-and-forget), but also store the operation result in memory for a later retrieval.
-The server will return a job id in the HTTP response header *x-arango-async-id*.
+By adding the HTTP header *x-avocado-async: store* to a request, clients can instruct the AvocadoDB server to execute the operation asynchronously as [above](#fire-and-forget), but also store the operation result in memory for a later retrieval.
+The server will return a job id in the HTTP response header *x-avocado-async-id*.
 The client can use this id in conjunction with the HTTP API at */_api/job*, which is described in detail in this manual.

-Clients can ask the ArangoDB server via the async jobs API which results are ready for retrieval, and which are not.
+Clients can ask the AvocadoDB server via the async jobs API which results are ready for retrieval, and which are not.
 Clients can also use the async jobs API to retrieve the original results of an already executed async job by passing it the originally returned job id.
 The server will then return the job result as if the job was executed normally.
 Furthermore, clients can cancel running async jobs by their job id, see [HttpJobPutCancel](#managing-async-results-via-http).

-ArangoDB will keep all results of jobs initiated with the *x-arango-async: store* header.
+AvocadoDB will keep all results of jobs initiated with the *x-avocado-async: store* header.
 Results are removed from the server only if a client explicitly asks the server for a specific result.

 The async jobs API also provides methods for garbage collection that clients can use to get rid of "old" not fetched results.
-Clients should call this method periodically because ArangoDB does not artificially limit the number of not-yet-fetched results.
+Clients should call this method periodically because AvocadoDB does not artificially limit the number of not-yet-fetched results.

 It is thus a client responsibility to store only as many results as needed and to fetch available results as soon as possible, or at least to clean up not fetched results